zencart/documentation/content/user/template/template_changes.md

 the specified file if you're not sure where a change should go.

 ## Security Fixes

+Perhaps the most critical security fix required for any modification is to be sure to use `zen_output_string_protected` when outputting character data which could possibly include an XSS attack.
+You'll see a couple of mentions of this below, but you should also audit any non-template custom code you have written to ensure this is being done.

 * `common/html_header.php` - use `header('X-Frame-Options:SAMEORIGIN');` to prevent clickjacking.

 * `common/html_header.php` - pull in most recent versions of jQuery and other libraries.